ibis-project/ibis/docs/web/about/roadmap.md

 and that backends for pandas-like backends can reuse, and don't need to reimplement.

+## Improve API for file psuedo-backends

+Ibis currently supports loading from files to the pandas backend for few formats, csv, hdf5 and parquet.
+Those are implemented as backends, while they actually use the pandas backend under the hood.
+Besides loading the data into the pandas backend, those pseudo-backends provides functionalities to list files as if they were tables, and to save the data back to files.
+While the current approach kind of makes sense, it's misleading, as in the future Ibis could implement actual file base backends.
+For example, a csv backend that for a filter expression, reads the csv file ignoring the filtered lines.
+So, the current backends create the wrong expectations, and make the concept of backend confusing.
+Implementing the current functionality as a different concept, like `FileManager` instead of backend, that interacts with the pandas backend (or any other backend), would make things clearer.
+Also, it could possibly be implemented in a way that different formats are supported at the same time (like dealing with a directory with a mix of csv and parquet files).

 ## Standardize UDFs (User Defined Functions)

 A few backends have support for UDFs.
 Impala, Pandas and BigQuery all have at